-Adrienne Tyrey is a sixth-year doctoral student, working under Dr. Leslie Page Moch.
+Adrienne Tyrey is a seventh-year doctoral student, working under Dr. Leslie Page Moch.
 Adrienne specializes in the education system of the French Protectorate of Morocco as it relates to Amazigh (Berber) history.
+She will defend her dissertation, entitle “Divide and School: Berber Education in Morocco from the Protectorate to the Present,” in the spring of 2018.
 Her Master’s research focused on colonial and post-colonial interactions and mobility between France and North Africa.
 Originally from St. Louis, Missouri, she received a Bachelor’s degree in History, French, and Anthropology from the University of Tulsa.
 In 2009, she spent six months studying in Toulouse, France, and she spent the summer of 2013 studying Arabic in Rabat, Morocco on a FLAS fellowship.

 Adrienne spent a research year in Morocco on a Fulbright-Hays Doctoral Dissertation Research Abroad fellowship in 2015.
 This award enabled her to conduct oral and archival research for nine months in Morocco and three in France.
 Her dissertation research examines the Amazigh (Berber) ethnolinguistic revival movement through the lens of language education policy in French Protectorate Moroccan public schools.

 In academic year 2017-2018, Adrienne will serve as the H-Net Book Channel Assistant Editor.
 She will hold this position remotely from Philadelphia.

 For the past five years, Adrienne has served on the organizing committee of the Migration Without Boundaries Graduate Conference at MSU.